Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations

 Ignoring effects of lateral confinement, a minimal, one-dimensional tight-binding model for a silicon quantum well can be written as

 where $\ket{n}$ is the orbital on site $n$ and $\delta$ is the Kronecker-delta function.
-The first line of Eq.~(\ref{HamTB}) is the same tight-binding Hamiltonian derived in Ref.~\cite{Boykin2004a}, where $t_1 = -0.60~\text{eV}$ and $t_2 = 0.62~\text{eV}$ are nearest and next-nearest neighbor hopping terms, respectively, and $V_n$ is an on-site, potential energy that captures the effects of external electric fields, as well as the quantum-well confinement potential induced by Ge concentration variations.
+The first line of Eq.~(\ref{HamTB}) is the same tight-binding Hamiltonian derived in Ref.~\cite{Boykin2004a}, where $t_1 = -0.60~\text{eV}$ and $t_2 = 0.62~\text{eV}$ are nearest and next-nearest neighbor hopping terms, respectively, and $V_n$ is an on-site, potential energy that captures the effects of external electric fields, as well as the quantum-well confinement potential associated with the Ge concentration profile.
 Note that the magnitudes of $t_1$ and $t_2$ used here are slightly different than those reported in Ref.~\cite{Boykin2004a}, reflecting the slightly different locations of the valley minima $k_z=\pm k_0$ obtained in our sp$^3$d$^5$s$^*$ tight-binding model.
-In addition, we note the different sign used for $t_1$, as compared to Ref.~\cite{Boykin2004a}, which can be viewed as a gauge transformation in which the sign of the even site orbitals is flipped.
+In addition, we note the different sign used for $t_1$, as compared to Ref.~\cite{Boykin2004a}, which can be viewed as a gauge transformation in which the sign of the even-site orbitals is flipped.
 This gauge choice places the valley minima here at $k_z = \pm k_0$, whereas the valley minima sit at $k_z = \pm k_0 \pm 2k_1$ for the gauge choice of Ref.~\cite{Boykin2004a}.
-The Ge variations are incorporated at a virtual-crystal level.
-This model captures the essential features of the bottom of the Si conduction band, including the location of the valleys in momentum space at $k_z=\pm k_0 = \pm 0.83(2\pi/a_0)$, where $a_0$ is the size of the cubic unit cell, and the longitudinal effective mass $m_l = 0.92 m_e$.
+Here, the Ge concentration profile is included within the virtual-crystal approximation.
+This model captures the essential features of the bottom of the Si conduction band, including the location of the valleys in momentum space at $k_z=\pm k_0 = \pm 0.83(2\pi/a_0)$, where $a_0$ is the size of the cubic unit cell, and the longitudinal effective mass is given by $m_l = 0.92 m_e$.
 (For simplicity, we henceforth take $k_z\rightarrow k$.)